davidlamt/personal-blog/content/post/software-development/34-flexing-js-muscles.md

 The languages I encountered during college are definitely suitable for creating amazing technologies, but the projects we worked on were not very interesting to me.

-Most of the assignments consisted of console applications and simple scripts for learning the basics construct of the language.
+Most of the assignments consisted of console applications and simple scripts for learning the basic constructs of the language.
 While I recognize the importance of having a good foundation, I believe that you can **learn the basic concepts while also having fun**.

 During the second half of my college career, I began taking online courses that seemed more interesting to me.
 In one of these courses, I was introducted to web development and how JavaScript can interact with HTML to create awesome applications.